satpalsr/sdk/docs/server.playercamera.md

 The camera is used to render the player's view of the world.
 The player's camera exposes functionality to control the camera of a player.
 All player objects have a camera, accessible via [Player.camera](./server.player.camera.md)<!-- -->.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [PlayerCameraEventPayloads](./server.playercameraeventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `PlayerCamera` class.

 ## Example